Why do you need someone else that close when you have a partner?

 Most people go through this phase with people they call their ‘besties.’

-However, if you do not act on that feeling, you’ll likely overcome it with time.
+However, if you do not act on that feeling, you’ll likely get over it with time.
 When you somehow make it past this phase, he/she will become just like a cousin to you.

 The idea of sex with them will no longer cross your mind.